Our minds often create a distorted picture of ourselves and our abilities like this reflection of two faces in the water.

 When we hold these thoughts as true, they affect how we feel and behave.
 They are our reality.
 I bring them up here because they are our biggest barriers to learning.

-They are judgements that stop the learning process cold.
+They are judgments that stop the learning process cold.

 So how do we end this inner struggle that makes learning so difficult?